Skip to main content

 • A Cosmetic Laser Technician in Northern Virginia can earn $45,000–$70,000+, with DC metro market demand pushing salaries above the national median

-• AVI Career Training is COE-accredited and SCHEV-certified, making students eligible for federal financial aid and the GI Bill®
+• AVI Career Training is COE-accredited and SCHEV-certified, making students eligible for federal financial aid and the GI Bill® in eligible programs

 • You could be licensed and working in a Northern Virginia medical spa in under a year